rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/Packer/build_gcp.md

 > packer build -only gcp.cos -var-file=test.json .
 ```

-The above example runs the cOS Vanilla image on a 20GB disk and calls the
+The above example runs the Elemental Vanilla image on a 20GB disk and calls the
 command `elemental reset` to deploy the main OS, once deployed an snapshot is
 created and published as an image in Google Compute Engine.
 The created
 artifact will be called `MyTest`, the name has no impact in the underlaying